 Employees are given the space and freedom to alternate responsibilities within their team.
 They will gain exposure to different tasks and put some of the new skills they learned into practice.

-Employers can also rotate employees to other departments/teams to gain practical experience of the skills they want to learn.
+Employers can also rotate employees to other departments/teams to gain practical experience in the skills they want to learn.
 The main aim of job rotation is to ensure employees can gain new knowledge or put what they have learned into practice.
+If not sure if this job is for you, you might consider taking a scientifically-backed career test to give you a wider picture.

 3. Stretch assignments